 You already know what Headless can bring to e-commerce and why you should opt for it.
 Now, find out examples of top brands that have implemented it into their business.

 The online sales giant allows customers to place orders in a variety of ways.
 This is made possible through integration with Echo (smart speakers from Amazon) so that purchases can be made using voice commands.

 Also uses an API-based architecture.
 This supports multiple devices, and efficiently eliminates server-side performance issues.
 API-based architecture can be used to improve the scalability, reliability, and performance of applications.
 It enables developers to quickly develop and deploy applications to multiple devices, while eliminating server-side performance issues.
 Your headless commerce will benefit from API too.

 Toyota has introduced the Headless system to enable the integration of legacy systems (obsolete, yet necessarily still in use) with IoT (Internet of Things) devices.
 In doing so, it enables the transition from an online experience in the showroom to an offline one.

 Nike wanted a mobile-first approach.
 Therefore, it decided to combine Node.js BFF (backend for the frontend) with React SPA (Single Page Application created in React).
 This allowed Nike to take over some of Adidas's customers.

 The manufacturer combined OMS (Order Management System) with marketplaces.
 It uses IoT and chatbots in both B2B and B2C commerce to create new brand communication experiences.

-If we had to boil Headless in e-commerce down to a few buzzwords, we'd mention future-proofing, freedom from technological constraints and omnichannel.
+If we had to boil Headless commerce down to a few buzzwords, we'd mention future-proofing, freedom from technological constraints, and omnichannel.
 This holds great promise for you.
 But before you can take advantage of Headless, you need to migrate your current system to a new one.
 It’s going to be a challenge, but one achievable in a finite amount of time.
 We will write about this in a separate article.